trolund/trolund.github.io/_posts/macos-setup.md

 ## Conclusion 🏁

 Congratulations!
 You've successfully automated your macOS setup, creating a customized environment tailored to your needs.
 By leveraging the power of scripting, you can now enjoy a seamless experience every time you set up a new machine or refresh your existing one.

+To learn more go to the [Github repo](https://github.com/trolund/macos-setup-scripts).
 Happy computing! 👨‍💻